shadowga/website/_docs/index.md

 ### Joining the forum
 Our online community, or forum, can be joined by making a brand new account or signing up through GitHub.
 Registration through GitHub doesn't require e-mail verification, but the other method will send a confirmation e-mail to the address you signed up with.
-From there, you can make posts and share ideas to everyone.
+From there, you can make posts and share ideas with everyone.

 ### Joining the guild
 The Discord guild is also easy to join, and it's a great place for live chat and support.